Last updated on February 10, 2026

 Lifelink has a rich and interesting history in the game.
 Even though the ability was only introduced as a keyword in 2007’s Future Sight, the ability can be traced all the way back to the game’s genesis with cards like El-Hajjâj from 1994’s Arabian Nights and Spirit Link, released in 1994’s Legends.
 The specifics of Spirit Link is a different story for a bit later on.

 Yes, lifelink has been an evergreen keyword since Future Sight.
 The keyword hasn’t really ever been broken, it’s just been a harmless mechanic like flying or haste.
 But there are a lot of interesting places the mechanic has gone, including lifelink on noncreature spells, and the design space is a really interesting topic to explore.
-But that’s another discussion for another time.
+But that’s a discussion for another time.

 No, lifelink doesn’t stack.
 The mechanic gives the creature the trait of “lifelink,” which only occurs as one instance since it only checks whether it has the mechanic, not whether it has multiple instances of it.